SurPun/Authentication-Project/README.md

 ## User stories

-Create a user to add STOP, GO, Continue actions into your cohort SGC board.
-On your personal page you can delete your actions.

 Core:

 - As a user, I want to: submit information to your site for anyone to see